Master LinkedIn Advertising with This Comprehensive Cheatsheet

 - $2 bid for CPC or CPM on Text Ad campaigns

-LinkedIn also has a minimum bid for Sponsored Content campaigns, but the exact for this ad will depend on the audience that you’re targeting.
+LinkedIn advertising also has a minimum bid for Sponsored Content campaigns, but the exact for this ad will depend on the audience that you’re targeting.
 Which brings us to…

 To get started, you should place a tag on your website to be able to retarget your visitors on LinkedIn, just as you would set up for Facebook or Google.
 LinkedIn calls their tag an “Insight Tag,” and it can also be used to create lookalike audiences.
 In addition to targeting your website visitors, you can also upload or integrate email lists and run account-based targeting through LinkedIn.

 Don’t have enough website visitors or sales prospects to build out a viable campaign audience?
 No problem!
-LinkedIn Ads features an audience option that expands your reach through their network of publishers.
+LinkedIn advertising features an audience option that expands your reach through their network of publishers.
 This is generally brand-safe, but beware – it can make your audience large.

-Aside from the basic Insight Tag, you can also place conversion tracking on your campaigns.
+Aside from the basic Insight Tag, you can also place conversion tracking on your LinkedIn advertising campaigns.
 These triggers are great to track unique purchases or other actions on your site, especially if you do not use a marketing automation system to create unique landing pages and forms.

-LinkedIn ads have exhaustive options for targeting, which means that you’re able to make sure your ads are getting served to the right people.
+LinkedIn ads come with exhaustive options for targeting, which means that you’re able to make sure your ads are getting served to the right people.
 If you are interested in testing the effectiveness of an ad against different audiences, you can save your audience as a template to layer on later.

 Once you’ve determined the language and location, you can narrow down your audience based on these targeting options available.